chsasank/chsasank.github.io/_posts/classic_papers/2020-10-17-intellectual-property.md

 twitter_image: https://en.wikipedia.org/wiki/File:LinuxCon_Europe_Linus_Torvalds_03_(cropped).jpg
 ---

 > **NOTE**: This is *not* my article.
-Linus Torvalds wrote this essay as an appendix to his book - [Just for fun](https://www.goodreads.com/book/show/160171.Just_for_Fun) in 2001.
+In 2001, Linus Torvalds wrote this essay as an appendix to his book - [Just for fun](https://www.goodreads.com/book/show/160171.Just_for_Fun).
 I thought this essay deserves wider readership.
-I also made some edits to it to make it more readable as a paper.
+I made some edits to it to make it more readable as a paper.
 I hope Torvalds doesn't kill me for this!
 Blue highlights/annotations are my own.

 ## Introduction